ajccom/d1ma/README.md

 	D1ma.updateIncludePage('hash', {text: 'included block update'});
 ```
 refresh block included in current page.

-##Model

-model will be loaded when sub page's HTML be load.
+*when use updateIncludePage, there will be triggered included page's beforeload\load event defaulted in module and not only change HTML.*

+##ViewModel

+Every pages' data and events will be defined in its model.

-you should new a model in your sub pages' model files defined in D1ma.config.
+You could `new` a ViewModel in your sub pages' model files.

-for example, in your model `home.js` , it will look like:
+For example, in your model `home.js` , it will look like:

 ```
 	new D1ma.ViewModel('home', {